armbian/documentation/docs/Process_Merge-Policy.md

 #### kernel config ####

-* Changes in default & next kernel config should provide at least _tested-by_  with `armbianmonitor -u`
+* Changes in legacy & current kernel config should provide at least _tested-by_  with `armbianmonitor -u`
 * Changes in dev are at the discretion of maintainer.
 No constraints

 #### kernel sources ####
 Change kernel source repos, branches, versions can be very disruptive to stable builds.
 Sufficient communication should occur stable changes.

-* u-boot and kernel version bump for default and next requires _tested-by_ from Maintainers and/or testers on at least two different boards for the impacted platform.
+* U-Boot and kernel version bump for legacy and current requires _tested-by_ from Maintainers and/or testers on at least two different boards for the impacted platform.
-*  kernelsources switch (next default) needs a discussion on forum or github documented in PR and _Acked-by_  Lead Maintainer.
+*  kernel sources switch (legacy current) needs a discussion on forum or github or IRC and documented in PR and _Acked-by_  Lead Maintainer.
 These changes are risky and things can go terrible wrong here...
 * dev source changes are at the discretion of the Lead Maintainer
-* Boardfamily tweaks require at least _reviewed-by_
+* Board family tweaks require at least _reviewed-by_

 #### packages ####
 * minimum require _Acked-by_